johnwcowan/r7rs-work/DataFormatsCowan.md

 using *delim* (a character) to delimit fields.
 When invoked on an end-of-file object, no action is taken.
 In either case, an unspecified value is returned.

+## INI files

+An INI file is a simple line-based configuration format.
+There are many variations;
+this SRFI requires support for at least the following:

+  *  Comments begin with ';' and are removed from lines.

+  *  Blank lines and trailing whitespace are ignored.

+  *  The beginning of a section is marked by a line beginning with `[` and ending with `]`.
+     Sections do not nest.
+The name of a section is the characters between the brackets.

+  *  Other lines containing `=` are treated as key-value pairs within the current section or, if they precede any section line, as key-value pairs belonging to an unnamed section.

+  *  Otherwise unrecognizable lines are treated as keys whose value is the empty string.

+`(read-ini-file `[ *port* ]`)`

+Read lines from *port* (default is the value of `(current-input-port)`) until end of file and interpret them as above.
+The result is an alist mapping the section names (treated as symbols) to subordinate alists whose keys are symbols and whose values are strings.
+The order of sections and keys in the file is preserved; no merging between identical section names or keys is performed.
+The unnamed section if it exists has a key of `#f`.

+`(write-ini-file `*alist* [ *port* ]`)`

+Writes an alist in the format above to *port* (default is the value of `(current-output-port)`).
+The format is checked for validity before any writing is done.